 Are you interested in taking a graduate course but aren't a student at the University of Minnesota?
 Visit OneStop Student Services to learn more about how to register.

-Take foundational courses in cognitive, social, and biological development processes, ethical conduct of research, and statistical methods.
+Take foundational courses in cognitive, social-emotional, and biological development processes, ethical conduct of research, and statistical methods.
 Begin conducting research and identifying your area of specialty.
 Work with faculty to learn how to craft competitive fellowship applications.

 Upon graduation, you'll be prepared for careers in research, higher education, or applied research in developmental psychology.
 The U of M Graduate School provides programs, resources, and events to help you with every step along the way—from identifying potential career paths, to developing skills to compete for them, to managing your career.